BlackBoxVision/react-native-mercadopago-px/docs/docs/requisites.md

 ### Generation

-As a requisite you'll need the following before integrating the library:
+You'll need to meet the following requisites before integrating the library:

-1. A MercadoPago Account
+1. Owning a MercadoPago Account
-2. A `publicKey` from your MercadoPago Account
+2. Having a `publicKey` from your MercadoPago Account
-3. A `preferenceId` obtained from your servers
+3. Having a `preferenceId` obtained from your servers

-If you don't have any of the followings, you can start from here:
+If you don't meet any of the previous requisites, you can start from here:

 1. [Creating a MercadoPago Account](https://www.mercadopago.com.ar/)
 2. [Creating a MercadoPago Application](https://applications.mercadopago.com/)